openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 1. Download a copy of the [metadata template](../downloadables/metadata-template.csv) and open it up to edit it.
     You can use most spreadsheet applications, but make sure you will be able to save it as a CSV with UTF-8 character encoding.[^1]
 2. Enter the metadata, one article per row.
-See the [Metadata Field Reference](#metadata-field-reference) and the [sample import](../downloadables/sample-import.csv) for pointers.
+See the [Metadata field reference](#metadata-field-reference) and the [sample import](../downloadables/sample-import.csv) for pointers.
 For multi-author articles, insert a new row for each author, and only fill in the author fields on extra rows.
 3. Save the file with a name of your choosing.
-4. From the journal's dashboard, navigate to **All Articles** under **Staff** in the lower left.
+4. From the journal's dashboard, navigate to **All articles** under **Staff** in the lower left.
 You need to have 'staff' access to view this page.
-(The tool also appears as **Article Import, Export, Update** in the Imports plugin start page.)
+(The tool also appears as **Article import, export, update** in the Imports plugin start page.)
-5. Select **Upload Update** and upload your file.
+5. Select **Upload update** and upload your file.
 (It says 'update', but this is how you import new things too.)
 6. A table will load in your browser showing you the data, before you import it.
 If everything looks good, select **Import**.